stevecondylios/ruby-learning-resources/playing-around-with-ruby/ruby.md

 From [ruby docs](https://ruby-doc.org/core-2.4.2/Module.html#method-i-instance_methods):

-> A `Module` is a collection of methods and constants.
+> A module is a collection of methods and constants.
 The methods in a module may be instance methods or module methods.
 Instance methods appear as methods in a class when the module is included, module methods do not.
+- A module is a great way of including the same methods/constants in mulitple classes whilst keeping code DRY (since you can simply write the module, then import it in any class you want it in, then the methods/constants will be considered part of whatever class(s) imported the module).

 ```ruby
 module Mod